gt-next: General Translation Next.js SDK: getMessages

 }

-Note: "Alice" will be translated into the user's preferred language.
+Note: "Alice" will be translated to the user's preferred language.

 import { msg, getMessages } from 'gt-next/server';